How to Buy the Best Car

 You should always inspect a used car and test drive it before you buy.
 Our tips will help you confidently buy a used car, even if you're not an expert.

 Want to just start browsing the best cars you can buy?
-Take a look at all our Best Buys.
+Take a look at our used car reviews.

 1. Inspect the bodywork and chassis